nathjohn/BlueGreen/README.md

 ## Create environment

 This will create a new Azure ContainerApps enironment as well as a new Azure Container Registry.
-The Azure Container Registry will be used to host the sample app image.
+It will also deploy an initial version of the sample app to the environment.

 ```bash
 az deployment group create --resource-group <name-of-resource-group> --template-file "./bicep/deploy-infra.bicep"